-We look into many things when planning a trip, the flights, the stay, etc. Even the nitty gritty bits like what's available at the airport.
-But we have never looked at the significance the airport has rather.
-With the list of the most dangerous airports in the world, the idea of adventure begins at the airport itself.
-From iced runways to table-top, landing at one of these most dangerous airports in the world will have you saying more prayers than when on a roller coaster.
+We look into many things when planning a trip, the flights, the stay, etc. Even the nitty-gritty bits like what's available at the airport.
+But we have never look into the significance of the airport.
+With this list of the most dangerous airports in the world, the idea of an adventure begins at the airport itself.
+From iced runways to table-top landing at one of these most dangerous airports will have you saying more prayers than when on a roller coaster!

 1. Courchevel Airport (CVF), France

 This airport in France is known for one of the shortest runways in the world with just 537 meters.
 The airport is for people who want to ski in the Alps and hence is located amidst mountains.
 In addition to navigating these mountains, pilots also need to land the plane at sharp angles for the aircraft to slow down.

 Located in Khumbu, Solukhumbu District, the Lukla Airport in Nepal was renamed to Tenzing-Hillary Airport in January 2008, in honour of the first two people to conquer Mount Everest.
 People visiting Mount Everest frequently use this Nepalese airport.
 The airport has been rated as the most dangerous airport in the world for over 20 years in a row.
 The airport is at an altitude of 8,000 feet (2,438 meters).
 The landing and take-off strips are very short, and the airport has very less electricity with virtually no modern air traffic control features.
 The landing is difficult, as the pilot has to navigate through the hilly region in harsh winds of decreasing visibility.
 Said to be the highest airport due to its location near the Mount Everest base camp, Lukla airport definitely ranks second!